DimitriVavoulisPortfolio/customizable-real-estate-market-forecasting-tool/README.md

 ## Model Performance

 The project includes SARIMA models for several states, each demonstrating high accuracy in forecasting ZHVI trends.
-The accuracy rates and R-squared values for the state models, sorted from highest to lowest accuracy, are as follows:
+The accuracy rates for the state models, sorted from highest to lowest accuracy, are as follows:

 1. New York: 99.43%
 2. New Jersey: 99.02%